arm-university/Rapid-Embedded-Education-Kit/Materials/Module_6/README.md

 The examples above are very contrived to force an issue.
 It should be noted that *race conditions* are usually much more subtle and may take many hours, days or even years to be detected.
 This is what makes them so *dangerous*.

+## Non re-entrant functions

+The majority

-## Example - Serial Interface Interrupts
+## 4.5 Serial Interface Interrupts

-## Non-reentrant functions

 ## Interaction with the RTOS?